 Amateur Radio Licensing

 The WTRA believes in “paying it forward” by occasionally offering Amateur Radio Licensing classes to help you earn your first “ticket” or achieve an upgrade to General or Extra.
 Even if we are not currently conducting a class, you can still “self-study” to prepare for an exam.
 Dave Casler – KE0OG has put together a comprehensive set of YouTube videos for self-study.
-You can find Dave’s material here.
-A Google search will yield quite a number of site online where you can take practice exams for free.
+You can find Dave’s material HERE.
+The ARRL provides Exam Reviews for those that want to take practice exams for free.
+You can also find Question pools for all levels of Amateur licenses at the NCVEC, National Conference of Volunteer Examiner Coordinators.

 Volunteer Examiner Team